TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 Next, I want to give a very brief description on how I've set up my programming environment and the project itself.
 Afterwards we will look at some code ("Warning": In this post I will try to explain some of the basic concepts in Rust, thus this section will end up pretty lengthy; For the posts to come, I will focus more on the exciting stuff I coded).

-As there isn't really a standard IDE for Rust yet, I looked at the chart on a website called [areweideyet.com](https://areweideyet.com/), to see which code editors and IDEs already plugins that support Rust.
+As there isn't really a standard IDE for Rust yet, I looked at the chart on a website called [areweideyet.com](https://areweideyet.com/), to see which code editors and IDEs already have plugins that support Rust.
-From the pretty extensive list, I chose to go with Visual Studio Code, because I kinda like that editor and there is a comprehensive Rust plugin for that editor.
+From the pretty extensive list, I chose to go with Visual Studio Code, because I kinda like that editor and there is a comprehensive Rust plugin for that editor (although I belief only parts of the plugin are working for me right now, but it wasn't too bad until now).

 Having everything installed, the first thing to do is to create a new project.
 I decided to code my converter as a library, with an eventual use as a backend for a c# gui at a later stage, so we simply start up our cmd (on windows) in a directory of our choice and run `cargo new wavetab`.